naterhat/seattleschools/README.md

-x Create actions links to phone, web, and address x For group of annotations, show number count x Filter Grades
+x Create actions links to phone, web, and address x For group of annotations, show number count x Filter Grades x add copyright x animate a wave for the flag x Change Color of Annotation by Public or Private x BUG - fixed current location annotation

 - If its group of annotations, disable call out.
 - Fix annotation refresh
-- Change Color of Annotation by Public or Private
 - Deal with address nil
 - Deal with website nil
 - Disable call button if no phone